Fort White, Florida: The Ichetucknee River

-The locals have always known of and enjoyed the crystal clear Ichetucknee River and springs, located 4 mi northwest of the town.
-However, before 1970, the existence and location of this natural wonder were not widely known.
-The road to the spring was not paved, nor was it marked, because the spring was on private property.
-In 1970, the state of Florida purchased the Ichetucknee spring and river property from the Loncala Phosphate Corporation.
+Locals have long known of and enjoyed the crystal clear Ichetucknee River and springs, 4 mi northwest of the town.
+Before 1970, the existence and location of this natural wonder were not widely known outside the area and the road to the spring was not paved, nor was it marked, because the spring was on private property.

+In 1970, the state of Florida purchased the 2,241 acres of Ichetucknee spring and river property from the Loncala Phosphate Corporation.
+The property became the Ichetucknee Springs State Park.
 Columbia County built a paved road, number 238, providing easier access to the springs.
 In 1972, the head spring of the river was declared a National Natural Landmark by the U.S. Department of the Interior.
 The main tributary from Ichetucknee Springs became one of the most popular tubing destinations in the world, attracting up to 5,000 visitors each day during the summer.
 Others came to the river to swim, picnic, snorkel, scuba dive, and explore the nearby forests.